rkotze/git-ease/README.md

 ![](https://vsmarketplacebadge.apphb.com/installs/RichardKotze.git-ease.svg) [![](https://vsmarketplacebadge.apphb.com/downloads-short/RichardKotze.git-ease.svg)](https://marketplace.visualstudio.com/items?itemName=RichardKotze.git-ease.svg)

-> Quick and convenient linking from local Git repositories to external sources.
+> Quick and convenient linking from local a Git repository to external sources.

 ### Problem

-I find the current UI features in VS Code too limiting to represent Git features in a convenient way.
+The current UI features in VS Code too limiting to represent Git features in a convenient way.
 There is also so many connected documents to Git repos (issues, PRs, etc) which I think can be better linked from VS Code.

 ### Vision